LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/compound-data-types.rst

 "all_greetings" variable and then interacted with it using that object's method named "get".

-If we wanted to add things to the end of the array, we could do so by passing the value we want to add to the `array->insert` method.
+If we wanted to add elements to the end of the array, we could do so by passing the value we want to add to the `array->insert` method.
 For the array object stored in the "all_greetings" variable, it would look like this::